BlakeRain/blakerain.com/content/blog/adding-dns-adblock-to-unbound/index.md

 A few years ago, [DNS over HTTPS] was introduced with the intention of preserving privacy and increasing security.
-Unfortunately, one of the disadvantages of this approach is that it frustrates using a local DNS server.
-Fortunately, for now, many applications still let us change whether or not they use DoH.
+Unfortunately, one of the disadvantages of this approach is that it frustrates the use of a local DNS server.
+Fortunately, for now, many applications still let us change whether or not they use DoH, and Firefox is one of them.

-Luckily my intention was to block domains for ads in my browser, and Firefox still lets you [configure DoH].
+My intended outcome of this whole endeavour was primarily to block domains for ads in my browser, and thankfully Firefox still lets you [configure DoH].
 To make sure that Firefox makes use of my local DNS server I disabled DNS over HTTPS in Firefox settings (found at the bottom of the _Privacy and Security_ page in Firefox settings).

 {{< figure src="firefox-dns-over-https.png" title="Disabling DNS over HTTPS in Firefox." >}}